gaverhae/blog/content/md/posts/2025-08-10-tool-dependencies.md

 For this to work, you need to have [direnv] installed and properly set up, which in most cases will involve adding one line to your shell configuration file.
-In my case, I install it by running `brew install direnv` once per comuter, and I set it up by adding this one line to my `.zshrc`: `eval "$(direnv hook zsh)"`.
+In my case, I install it by running `brew install direnv` once per computer, and I set it up by adding this one line to my `.zshrc`: `eval "$(direnv hook zsh)"`.

 Once that is done, within each project, all you really need is a file called